rimutaka/aws-lambda-rust-runtime/README.md

 cp ./target/$target/release/$crate ./bootstrap && zip lambda.zip bootstrap && rm bootstrap
 aws lambda update-function-code --region $region --function-name $lambda --zip-file fileb://lambda.zip
 ```

+AWS Lambda fails with `Runtime.InvalidEntrypoint` exception if the target does not match the selected platform, e.g. if deploying _x86_64_ to _arm64_ architecture.

 See [Building a Custom Runtime Guide](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) for more detailed explanations of the build and initialization process.